olgab/waisdamissions/docs/backend.md

 It has the following fields:

-* id: auto-incrementing ID
+* `id`: auto-incrementing ID
-* user_id: ID of user who joined the game
+* `user_id`: ID of user who joined the game
-* game_id: ID of game joined
+* `game_id`: ID of game joined
-* joinedOn: date/time when user joined game
+* `joinedOn`: date/time when user joined game

 ### TagEntry

 Table `TagEntry` keeps track of what users entered what tags for what games.
 It has the following fields:

-* id: auto-incrementing ID
+* `id`: auto-incrementing ID
-* dictionary: name of dictionary normalizedTag was found in the moment the entry was created (see table DictionaryEntry below)
+* `dictionary`: name of dictionary normalizedTag was found in the moment the entry was created (see table DictionaryEntry below)
-* normalizedTag: normalized version of tag entered
+* `normalizedTag`: normalized version of tag entered
-* score: score as computed by the score engine; might change later on as more matches become available
+* `score`: score as computed by the score engine; might change later on as more matches become available
-* tag: tag as entered by user (unchanged)
+* `tag`: tag as entered by user (unchanged)
-* gametime: time at which tag was entered, relative to start of video (in ms)
+* `gametime`: time at which tag was entered, relative to start of video (in ms)
-* typingDuration: how long it took the user to type the tag (in ms)
+* `typingDuration`: how long it took the user to type the tag (in ms)
-* game_id: ID of game for which tag was entered (join with table Game to find out video)
+* `game_id`: ID of game for which tag was entered (join with table Game to find out video)
-* owner_id: ID of user who entered the tag
+* `owner_id`: ID of user who entered the tag
-* matchingTagEntry_id: ID of oldest matching tag, if any
+* `matchingTagEntry_id`: ID of oldest matching tag, if any
-* pioneer: whether no matching tag was found the moment the tag was entered (see chapter Introduction for a detailed explanation)
+* `pioneer`: whether no matching tag was found the moment the tag was entered (see chapter Introduction for a detailed explanation)
-* creationDate: absolute date/time at which tag was entered
+* `creationDate`: absolute date/time at which tag was entered

 ### MatchingTag

-Table MatchingTag contains pairs of normalized tags that allow tag entries to match and score more points.
+Table `MatchingTag` contains pairs of normalized tags that allow tag entries to match and score more points.
 For example, the table could contain synonym pairs.

 It has the following fields:

-* lo: low normalized element of the pair
+* `lo`: low normalized element of the pair
-* hi: high normalized element of the pair
+* `hi`: high normalized element of the pair

 For each pair `(lo, hi)`, `lo < hi` must be true, where `<` is the MySQL comparison operator, based on the database's current character encoding and collation.